cym1102/nginxWebUI/README_EN.md

 #### Forgot Password

-If you forget your login password, follow the following tutorial to retrieve it
+If you forget your login password or do not save the two steps verify, follow the instructions below to retrieve the password and turn off the two steps verify.

 1.Stop nginxWebUI.